Xenon372/TinkersKatanas/README.md

 # TinkersKatana
- A thingpack for Tinkers' Construct
+ A thingpack for Tinkers' Construct that adds katanas